CoFH/cofh.github.io/docs/aqueous-accumulator/index.md

 ### Placement
 When placed, an aqueous accumulator faces the player.
-It can face any of the four cardinal directions, and can be rotated using a [crescent hammer](/docs/crescent-hammer/) or similar.
+It can face any of the four cardinal directions, and can be rotated using a [wrench](/docs/wrenches/).

 ### Operation
 When placed between at least two [water](https://minecraft.gamepedia.com/Water)